dmdequin/fyp2021p4g03/README.md

-# fyp2021p3g03
 # First Year Project - ITU 2021
-# Project 4 - Natural Language Processing
+## Project 4 - Natural Language Processing - Group 3
-## Group 3

 ## Project Goals
 In this project, we will learn how to work with natural language data.
 We will learn:

-• What makes natural language different from other types of data
+• What makes natural language different from other types of data<br>

-• How to prepare text data for automatic processing
+• How to prepare text data for automatic processing<br>

-• How to annotate data for supervised classification
+• How to annotate data for supervised classification<br>
 • How to train and run a classifier for a basic NLP task

 ## Project Code